 The Register says Maersk is preparing to cut one-hundred-fifty jobs at its Maidenhead command-and-control center.
 This is the crew credited with helping Maersk ride out NotPetya in 2017, so if you're hiring in the UK and looking for people who know a thing or two about incident recovery, consider a visit to Maidenhead.

-Today's issue includes events affecting China, France, India, Iran, Italy, Democratic Peoples Republic of Korea, Republic of Korea, Morocco, Russia, Singapore, United Kingdom, United States
+Today's issue includes events affecting China, France, India, Iran, Italy, Democratic Peoples Republic of Korea, Republic of Korea, Morocco, Russia, Singapore, United Kingdom, and United States.

 Bring your own context.